Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

 In the \kcxx model, the individual function describing the liquidity preference of each agent $i$, namely $L_{2 \, i,t}(r_t)\equiv\,E[r_{i,t+1}]$, determines the expected interest rate as a function of the current interest rate and depicts the \textit{state of confidence}, i.e., <<a matter to which practical men always pay the closest and most anxious attention>> (\gt, p.$148$):

-with $\varrho_{i,t} \sim \mathcal{N}(\bar{\varrho}, \sigma^2_{\varrho})$.
+In the homogeneous case, all persons are assigned the same value $L_{2\,i,t}=r_t+\bar{\varrho}$.
+In the heterogeneous case, individual liquidity preferences are drawn from a normal distribution centred on $r_t+\bar{\varrho}$, truncated at zero.
+This value also determines the monetary exponent of the consumption problem, with $z_{i,M}$ increasing in $L_{2\,i,t}$ and bounded in the implementation to avoid degenerate consumption shares.
 Then, <<who believes that future rates of interest will be above the rates assumed by the market, has a reason for keeping actual liquid cash, whilst the individual who differs from the market in the other direction will have a motive for borrowing money for short periods in order to purchase debts of longer term>> (\gt, p.$170$).
 Neither a formal treatment of the financial market nor a specification on the term-structure of interest rates have been included in the \gt.
 Thus, the portfolio analysis is maximally simplified also in the \kcxx model: saving (i.e., money not used for consumption) is allocated either in liquid money or bonds, giving a yield equal to the interest rate, if $L_{2 \, i,t}>r_t$ or $L_{2 \, i,t}<r_t$, respectively.
 Indeed, <<[...] uncertainty as to the future course of the rate of interest is the sole intelligible explanation of the type of liquidity-preference $L_2$ which leads to the holding of cash $M_2$>> (\gt, p.$201$).